Interactive art for everyone!

 Scribble is an evolution of community lead, public space re-thinking work inspired by SAFESPACESSOTON, CLUBHOUSE, SPACETOCREATE and #RESHAPINGTHESQUARE

-It started when I took a ride into Southampton with a roll of black-and-white film in a medium-format camera to photograph 12 spaces in Southampton.
+It started when I took a ride into Southampton with a roll of black-and-white film in a medium-format camera to photograph twelve public spaces across the city.

 After developing the negatives by hand at home, I printed copies of each location and began scribbling over them with tracing paper and acrylic pens.

-I picked three colours, and approached it with the idea that one would represent an object or sculpture placed within the space, one would capture the movement of people interacting with the areas, and the other would convey a feeling or emotion.
+I picked three colours and approached the process with the idea that one would represent an object or sculpture placed within the space, one would capture the movement of people interacting with the area, and the other would convey a feeling or emotion.

-The tracing paper allowed any illustration to be placed upon any space, enabling me to create a visual representation of how we might utilise public space and explore the impact of embellishments and added shapes within these areas.
+The tracing paper allowed any illustration to be placed upon any space, enabling me to create visual representations of how we might utilise public space and explore the impact of embellishments, interventions and added forms within these environments.

-It’s extremely abstract but was incredibly fun, and it sparked an idea of how this could be brought to life with physical objects, in real spaces with real people and emotions.
+It was extremely abstract, but incredibly fun, and it sparked an idea of how this work could be brought to life with physical objects in real spaces, with real people and real emotions.

-Scribble has since evolved into a collection of physical sculptures that can be reconfigured in endless ways and exhibited to encourage movement and spark conversations and new interactions within public spaces.
+Scribble has since evolved into a collection of workshops and physical sculptures inspired by the original 2D concept.
+The sculptures can be reconfigured in endless ways and are exhibited to encourage creativity, movement and play, while creating new interactions and opportunities for conversation within public spaces.

 PARTNERS & THANKS